 The Buyers’ Journey

 In business we talk about the “buyers’ journey”.
 Breaking that down, it’s the process someone goes through before and after they make a purchase.
 There are many versions of this concept.
-In the chart above, you can see the summary of how we wrap all of this up into an executable strategy with online goals that are in line with a clear impact on business.
+In the chart below, you can see the summary of how we wrap all of this up into an executable strategy with online goals that are in line with a clear impact on business.
 The type of social activity you use differs for each step of the buyer’s journey and so do the KPIs you would measure.

 Let me help you out a bit: